Paul Bloom (psychologist)

-Paul Bloom (born December 24, 1963) is a Canadian American psychologist.
+Paul Bloom (born December 24, 1963) is a Canadian-American psychologist.
 He is the Brooks and Suzanne Ragen Professor Emeritus of psychology and cognitive science at Yale University and Professor of Psychology at the University of Toronto.
 His research explores how children and adults understand the physical and social world, with special focus on language, morality, religion, fiction, and art.

-Early life and education
+Early life, family and education

 Bloom was born into a Jewish family in Montreal, Quebec.

-As an undergraduate he attended McGill University, where he earned a Bachelor of Arts in psychology (with honors first class) in 1985.
+He attended McGill University and earned his Bachelor of Arts in psychology (with honors first class) in 1985.
 He attended graduate school at the Massachusetts Institute of Technology, where he earned a PhD in cognitive psychology in 1990, under the supervision of Susan Carey.